 0dB/0 VU on a VU meter is the loudest point that audio can output at before it starts clipping.

-Clipping can cause unpleasant distortion or other noises and is generally a big no-no in the world of music production.
+Clipping can cause unpleasant distortion or other noises and is generally a big no-no in music production.

 What Level Should My VU Meter Be At?